-July 17, 2018 -- In 2016, the state of Florida was second only to California for the number of new HIV diagnoses, and it consistently ranks among the top three states for its rate of new infections.
+July 17, 2018: In 2016, Florida was second only to California for the number of new HIV diagnoses, and it consistently ranks among the top three states for its rate of new infections.
 The Miami metro area in particular has the highest HIV infection rate in the country, and Jacksonville is also counted among the top ten cities in the United States for its HIV infection rate.

 Each year, the number of HIV diagnoses increases in Florida, and with Florida cities leading the nation in both new HIV diagnoses and the number of people over 50 living with HIV, public health researchers at the University of Florida and in peer institutions across the state are working together to help combat the trend.